Offering savings, value, and convenience for your dental patients via an online products store

 Offering savings, value, and convenience to your patients via a dental store on your website is a way to show them how much you care.
 With a dental store, you can offer products and services geared to your practice to your patients 24/7.
 This makes you reachable and accessible to patients any time of day or night, so they can purchase the services and products they want now.

 Belle DuCharme, RDA, CDPMA, is a seasoned dental clinical and management professional, as well as a devoted writer, speaker, and instructor for the dental profession.
 She is a senior writer and contributor to eAssist training programs for the last five years, as well as a seminar presenter, blogger, newsletter editor, and author of numerous articles for eAssist Dental Solutions.
 She’s been a senior instructor and writer for McKenzie Management for 15 years, as well as a writer for many other management publications.
 As a Dental Training Consultant for McKenzie Management, Belle traveled the US and Canada training doctors and their teams in best practice management systems.
-Contact her email@example.com, or (760) 805-6555.
+Contact her at email@example.com, or (760) 805-6555.